Gustav-Magnussen/FDP/README.md

 >>>pip install [package]
 ```

-For compatability with Windows Hello Fingerprint the iuspock's [script](https://github.com/luspock/FingerPrint) is used.
-This can be downloaded from this [GitHub page](https://github.com/luspock/FingerPrint/blob/master/fingerprint.py).
-This file has to be located in the same folder as the [program](https://github.com/Gustav-Magnussen/FDP/blob/main/biometric/biometric.py) or the line that imports the fingerprint modules has to be alter to match the correct path.
+For compatability with Windows Hello Fingerprint iuspock's [script](https://github.com/luspock/FingerPrint) is used.
+This can be downloaded from the [GitHub page](https://github.com/luspock/FingerPrint/blob/master/fingerprint.py).
+The fingerprint.py file has to be located in the same folder as the [program](https://github.com/Gustav-Magnussen/FDP/blob/main/biometric/biometric.py) or the line that imports the fingerprint modules has to be alter to match the correct path.
 This file also has to be alterd in order to function with the implementation.
-This can be done by either removing or commenting out the following lines.
+This can be done by either removing or commenting out the following lines from the fingerprint.py program:

 ```python
 225 if __name__ == '__main__':